kyma-project/kyma/docs/application-connector/10-03-application-registry-troubleshooting.md

 ## Application Registry - Invalid subject

-If you try to access the Application Registry and get the following response:
+While trying to access the Application Registry, you may get this response:
 ```
 {"code":403,"error":"No valid subject found"}
 ```
-make sure that your certificate is generated for the Application that you are trying to access.
+Make sure that your certificate is generated for the Application that you are trying to access.
 If it is not, generate a new certificate for your Application.

 To generate a new client certificate, see [this tutorial](#tutorials-get-the-client-certificate).